defold/defold.github.io/zh/manuals/input.md

   1. Keyboard (single key as well as text input)
   2. Mouse (position, button clicks and mouse wheel actions)
-  3. Single and multi-touch (on iOS and Android devices)
+  3. Single and multi-touch (on iOS, Android devices and HTML5 on mobile)
   4. Gamepads (as supported through the operating system and mapped in the [gamepads](#gamepads-settings-file) file)

 Input bindings